danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-2.md

 Spring Security has [some pretty extensive documentation](https://docs.spring.io/spring-security/reference/servlet/getting-started.html) which I read to configure it.
 It's great that it describes its architecture in detail, but at times I felt like there was too much information, coupled with my inexperience using the library, it was quite frustrating.

-As with many Spring libraries, searching for information online can also be frustrating, there's so many versions of Spring, and Spring Security that many times you're reading something only to find out it's for an older version, and now there's a newer, easier way to achieve the same thing.
-I do feel like things have gotten slightly better in this regard, back when I first learned Spring (before Java config was common), weeding through XML configuration for old Spring versions gave me nightmares.
+As with many Spring libraries, searching for information online can be frustrating, there are so many versions of Spring, and Spring Security that many times you're reading something only to find out it's for an older version, and now there's a newer, easier way to achieve the same thing.

 I finally got it working how I wanted to, which I'll describe in detail below - this took a lot of trial and error, reading of documentation and examining logs.
-I did not arrive at this result immediately!
+I did not arrive at this result immediately.
 I'm not going to go into detail on how the different parts of Spring Security work together - maybe I'll write another post on that in the future for my own sake.

 Firstly I had to create `SecurityConfig.java`, this is where I define Spring Security's config: